-- 4.38 St Davids has an estimated population of 1,309 with a comparable range of facilities to Saundersfoot and Newport53.
-The National Cycle Network also runs through the City. - 4.39 Issues for St Davids: Neighbouring St Justinians and Whitesands Bay area also major tourist attractions which bring visitors to the area and add to the traffic management issues in and around St Davids.
+- 4.30 St Davids has an estimated population of 1,309 with a comparable range of facilities to Saundersfoot and Newport.
+The National Cycle Network also runs through the City. - 4.31 Issues for St Davids: Neighbouring St Justinians and Whitesands Bay area also major tourist attractions which bring visitors to the area and add to the traffic management issues in and around St Davids.
 The existing Celtic Coaster service plays a part in resolving these issues.
-Affordable housing provision is necessary and the impact of second and holiday homes is a concern. - 4.40 St Davids by 2031: The future for St Davids by the end of the Local Development Plan period will see it having had new housing developed in the tewn ▶ City ◄ including an element of affordable housing.
+Affordable housing provision is necessary and the impact of second and holiday homes is a concern. - 4.32 St Davids by 2031: The future for St Davids by the end of the Local Development Plan period will see it having had new housing developed in the City including an element of affordable housing.
 Significant cultural investment has taken place with the Cathedral Cloisters project and the Landscape Gallery Oriel y Parc.
 Community and retail facilities are sufficient to serve the needs of the local community.
 Traffic management measures have mitigated the adverse impacts of through traffic and traffic movements within the City and have addressed the traffic management issues at St Justinians.
 The City's role as an attractive historic centre is protected and enhanced and the hotel and guest house accommodation is sufficient to serve the needs of visitors.
-54

-Policy 5 St Davids Local Centre (TIER ♣3) 2♠) (Strategy Policy) ★
+See Scale and Location of Growth Background Paper for more information on how this figure was calculated.
+Policy 5 St Davids Local Centre (TIER 2) (Strategy Policy)